ainchu18/patient-counter/README.md

 ## User Stories
 ---
 * First time users
-1. As a first time user, I want to know about the desktop app uses and how to operate it.
+1. As a first time user, I want to know about the desktop app uses and how to use it.
 2. As a first time user, I want to easily navigate through pages.
 * Returning Users
 1. As a returning user, I will be able to easily get use on how to operate the patient counter.